Hitting 50 And Bored with My Life

 Life does not have to be a rollercoaster ride from one minute to the next, but if you’re finding yourself staring at your television screen every evening and weekend, watching life pass you by, it’s probably time to make a change.

-Just because you have reached 50, that doesn’t mean that all the excitement in life has to disappear – in fact, at this age it is likely that you have more time and money to enjoy what life has to offer.
+In fact, at this age it is likely that you have more time and money to enjoy what life has to offer.

 If you’re mindlessly going from one task to the next without much thought about what it is that makes you happy, it is going to be hard to invite excitement into your life.